chris-redfield/saborosa/beatemup-dungeon/STATE.md

 3. **Let the enemy step in between hits.** Truest to the genre and the biggest
    change: it turns a string into a pressure tool that follows the player.

-Whichever is chosen, **every enemy's damage per turn roughly triples**, so the HP table and `maxAttackers` want re-reading straight afterwards.
+⚠️ **THE OLD VERSION OF THIS ENDED "whichever is chosen, every enemy's damage per turn roughly triples, so the HP table and maxAttackers want re-reading".
+That followed from the mistaken premise and is not true.** Closing DIDI's and DEDÉ's third hit would add 7 and 10 damage to one of their strings — a real change, but a tuning one, and it is not wanted anyway.

 ### The silent-config trap, and it will happen again